Skip to main content

 • International Standards on Auditing

 The Section 13 (a) (2) of the Securities Exchange Act of 1934 and the Sarbanes–Oxley Act of 2002 require public business entities to be audited.
 The auditing standards to be used in the audits of the financial statements of public business entities are set by the Public Company Oversight Board (PCAOB) and approved by the Securities Exchange Commission.
-The PCAOB requires the use of the Statements on Auditing Standards, issued by the American Institute of Certified Public Accountants (AICPA) as in existence of April 16, 2003, as well as 18 Audit Standards issued by the PCAOB.
-The standards differ from ISA.

 Only public business entities are legally required to be audited.
 Nonpublic entities are generally audited on a voluntary basis.
 However, entities seeking funding through private placements or debt or equities securities may be required to produce audited financial statements in certain circumstances.
 Entities in regulated industries that have Government contracts, seeking government funding, or that have contractual or other reasons to produce audited financial statements, are expected to be audited according to auditing standards generally accepted in the United States.
 These standards are promulgated by the Auditing Standards Board (ASB) of the AICPA and constitute what is known as the U.S. Generally Accepted Auditing Standards.
-The AICPA reports that the ASB standards are converged with the 2020 ISA.
+The AICPA reports that the ASB standards are substantially converged with ISA.

 Current Status: Partially Adopted